Amazon Echo Show Review

 The User Experience

-Overall, the Amazon Echo Show is really intuitive to use, seamlessly piecing together useful features, like a weather or calendar skill, with fun features.
+Overall, the Amazon Echo Show is really intuitive to use, seamlessly blending practical features—like weather updates or calendar skills—with entertainment options.
 Watch the video above to see me actually using the Amazon Echo Show!

 Amazon’s Customer Support